 gtot - is the measure of the total energy transmittance of the glazing in combination with the shading when exposed to solar radiation.

-These values must be always measured in conjunction with the glazing.
+As shown these values must always be measured in conjunction with the glazing

-Also called Solar Factor, g-value is the measure of the total energy passing through glazing when exposed to solar radiation.
-It is the sum of two values; the solar transmittance, Ts, which is the heat absorbed by the glass and re-radiated as longwave inwards and the secondary internal heat transfer factor Qi.
+G value also called Solar Factor, is the measure of the total energy passing through glazing when exposed to solar radiation.
+It is the sum of two values; the solar transmittance, Ts, which is the heat absorbed by the glass and the part of the total absorbed radiation that is flowing inwards and the secondary internal heat transfer factor Qi.

 When the g-value of the glazing is combined with the value of the shading, this is known as the gtot value.